 - Medications.
 The antibiotics just like tetracycline and doxycycline stain the teeth when provided to kids whose teeth are still gradually developing.
 Antipsychotic drugs and certain mouth rinses which contain chlorhexidine and cetylpyridinium chloride may also cause your teeth to stain.

 - Dental materials.
 A few materials used in the dental field, such as amalgam restorations, may form a grey-black colour on your teeth.

 - Ageing.
 Ageing causes the outer layer of your enamel to erode slowly.
 And then, it reveals the colour of your dentin gradually.

 - Genetics.
 Certain times, your heredity may also turn out to be one of the major causes for your change in teeth’ colour!

 - Environment.
 Excessive content of fluoride in water, fluoride-containing toothpaste, mouthwashes, or also other supplements may contribute to teeth discolouration.

 - Trauma.
-Damage because by a fall can also hinder the enamel formation in babies whose teeth are still developing.
+Damage because of a fall can also hinder enamel formation in babies whose teeth are still developing.
 It may even lead to discolouration of adult teeth.

 Tooth discolouration types

-- Yellow: Aging, sometimes maybe a major cause for your white enamel to wear down.
+- Yellow: Aging, is sometimes may be a major cause for your white enamel to wear down.
 The yellow core which is called the dentin of teeth turns more visible.

 - Brown: Dark beverages, tobacco, and inappropriate brushing method can convert your teeth’ colour into brown.